Church of the Holy Sepulchre: Status Quo

+Ottoman decrees

 An Ottoman decree of 1757 helped establish a status quo upholding the state of affairs for various Holy Land sites.

-The status quo was upheld in Sultan Abdülmecid I's firman (decree) of 1852/3, which pinned down the now-permanent statutes of property and the regulations concerning the roles of the different denominations and other custodians.
+The status quo was upheld in Sultan Abdülmecid I's firman (decree) of 1852/53, which pinned down the now-permanent statutes of property and the regulations concerning the roles of the different denominations and other custodians.

 The primary custodians are the Roman Catholic, Greek Orthodox and Armenian Apostolic churches.
 The Greek Orthodox act through the Greek Orthodox Patriarchate as well as through the Brotherhood of the Holy Sepulchre.
 Roman Catholics act through the Franciscan Custody of the Holy Land.
 In the 19th century, the Coptic Orthodox, the Ethiopian Orthodox and the Syriac Orthodox also acquired lesser responsibilities, which include shrines and other structures in and around the building.

 None of these controls the main entrance.
 In 1192, Saladin assigned door-keeping responsibilities to the Muslim Nusaybah family.
 The wooden doors that compose the main entrance are the original, highly carved doors.
 The Joudeh al-Goudia (al-Ghodayya) family were entrusted as custodian to the keys of the Holy Sepulchre by Saladin in 1187.
 Despite occasional disagreements, religious services take place in the Church with regularity and coexistence is generally peaceful.
 An example of concord between the Church custodians is the full restoration of the Aedicule from 2016 to 2017.

+Interdenominational issues

 The establishment of the modern Status Quo in 1853 did not halt controversy and occasional violence.

 In 1902, 18 friars were hospitalized and some monks were jailed after the Franciscans and Greeks disagreed over who could clean the lowest step of the Chapel of the Franks.
 In the aftermath, the Greek patriarch, Franciscan custos, Ottoman governor and French consul general signed a convention that both denominations could sweep it.

 On a hot summer day in 2002, a Coptic monk moved his chair from its agreed spot into the shade.
-This was interpreted as a hostile move by the Ethiopians and eleven were hospitalized after the resulting fracas.
+This was interpreted as a hostile move by the Ethiopians and eleven were hospitalized after the resulting fight.
 In another incident in 2004, during Orthodox celebrations of the Exaltation of the Holy Cross, a door to the Franciscan chapel was left open.
 This was taken as a sign of disrespect by the Orthodox and a fistfight broke out.
 Some people were arrested, but no one was seriously injured.

 On Palm Sunday, in April 2008, a brawl broke out when a Greek monk was ejected from the building by a rival faction.
 Police were called to the scene but were also attacked by the enraged brawlers.
 On Sunday, 9 November 2008, a clash erupted between Armenian and Greek monks during celebrations for the Feast of the Cross.